The streaming engine that starts embedded

 Is LaminarDB production-ready?

-LaminarDB is pre-1.0, currently at version 0.20.0.
+LaminarDB is pre-1.0.
 Single-node embedded and standalone server deployments are stable, including exactly-once sinks via barrier checkpoints.
-Multi-node cluster mode is on the roadmap but not yet functional.

 Can I use LaminarDB from Python?